 Welcome to Transcell

-The mother needs to enroll for preserving your baby's umbilical Cord stem cells ideally a few months (before the 34th week of pregnancy) in advance before the expected delivery date to complete the formalities and receive the Cord blood & Cord tissue collection kit well ahead of your delivery date.
+The mother needs to enroll for preserving your baby's umbilical Cord stem cells ideally a few months (before the 34th week of pregnancy) in advance before the expected delivery date to complete the formalities and receive the Cord collection kit well ahead of your delivery date.

-Tran-Scell Biologics will contact the delivery staff upon the donor's request well before the due date.
-After the collection, it is the responsibility of the parents to contact the courier for pick up.
+Transcell will contact the delivery staff upon the donor's request well before the due date.
+After the collection, it is Transcell responsibility to send the collected kit to the lab for processing.

 No, it does not harm the mother in any way.
 It is a completely safe, harmless and painless procedure.